Jacques de Saint-Luc

+So both lives (father and son) seems to be mixed-up frequently.

-More than 200 pieces by Saint-Luc survive, and show that he was one of the most prominent lutenists of his time.
+More than 200 pieces by Saint-Luc survive, and show that he was one of the most prominent lutenists of his time, beside Silvius Leopold Weiss of the same generation.
 Although he was influenced by French composers (Ennemond Gaultier, Denis Gaultier, Charles Mouton, and others) and adopted their scheme of grouping pieces into suites, he only used the characteristic French style brisé in his preludes.